Darmstadt Hauptbahnhof: Architecture of the entrance building

 The station represents the traditionalist architecture of Pützer, as was typical for railway buildings at the time.
 The design elements on the facade and the interior are reminiscent of the then fashionable Art Nouveau style.

 The station building was renovated from 1998 to 2002, requiring intensive conservation.
 The 94 metres long and 34 metres wide platform area has ten platform tracks and was renewed in 2005–2008 for approximately €31 million.
 Lifts were installed on the passenger overpass over the platforms to connect with the platforms below, supplementing the stairs, so that the station was accessible for the handicapped for the first time.
 The elevated platform overpass was extended to accommodate a shopping centre in 2000 with finance from the city of Darmstadt; this also allows access to the district to the west, which is the location of the seat of the European Space Operations Centre, among other things.

 A special feature is the so-called Fürstenbahnhof (“princely station”) in the south of the station building, which has since developed into a facility for public transport.
 It had the usual waiting rooms for this purpose, sanitary facilities, a spacious driveway and its own entrance to platform 1, the princely platform.
 Its solid wall with numerous Art Nouveau features is largely preserved.
 The former Bahnpolizei (railway police) were located here before the last renovation of the entrance building.
 In mid-2010, the Fürstenbahnhof restaurant was opened to the public in the princely station.

 In 1972, the former twelve signal boxes were replaced by a modern signal control centre.

 Rail services

 Long-distance

 The station is on the long-distance network of Deutsche Bahn, although the majority of traffic on the north–south long-distance routes runs on the Mannheim–Frankfurt railway.
 Several Intercity and Intercity-Express lines connect the city directly to Karlsruhe, Stralsund (via Hanover and Hamburg) and Salzburg (via Stuttgart and Munich).
+In the 2026 timetable, the following services stop at the station: